NLnetLabs/rpki-doc/source/krill/ui.rst

     Enter your secret token to access Krill

-Next, you will see the Welcome screen when you can create your Certificate Authority.
+Next, you will see the Welcome screen where you can create your Certificate Authority.
 It will be used to configure Delegated RPKI with one or multiple parent CAs, usually your Regional or National Internet Registry.